-I couldn’t make the Dubai Lynx awards night I had a business dinner with a client.
-I was a bit miffed so to make him feel the smallest pang of guilt for keeping me away from prom night, I asked him who he thought might win Agency of the Year and if any of his brand’s work had been shortlisted.
+I couldn’t make an awards ceremony a couple of weeks ago, as I had a business dinner with a client.
+I was a bit miffed, so to make him feel the smallest pang of guilt for keeping me away from prom night, I asked him who he thought might win Agency of the Year and if any of his brand’s work had been shortlisted.

-As I stole away from the table for a swift toilet break it made me think.
-If our clients have such scant regard for awards if they literally mean nothing to them, then why do we get so worked up about them and spend a disproportionate amount of money entering them.
+As I stole away from the table for a swift toilet break, it made me think.
+If our clients have such scant regard for awards, if they literally mean nothing to them, then why do we get so worked up about them and spend a disproportionate amount of money entering them?

 I’ve always considered “the most awarded agency at this year’s awards blah blah” at the end of the email quite a good little new business tool, but is it?
 It may occasionally have a negative effect.

-To celebrate a bunch of overpaid and underworked, pretentious creatives, indulging them in some sycophantic orgy of self-congratulation over work derived from phantom briefs with no business value was as alien to him he said as Martian poo.
+To celebrate a bunch of overpaid and underworked, pretentious creatives, indulging them in some sycophantic orgy of self-congratulation over work derived from phantom briefs with no business value was as alien to him as Martian poo.

-awards are vital, not just for creative progression but for morale
+Awards are vital, not just for creative progression, but for morale

-Personally, I think our awards are vital, not just for creative progression but for morale as well, they remind me of a British summertime.
+Personally, I think awards are vital, not just for creative progression but for morale as well, they remind me of a British summertime.
 It’s only for a short period but it comes around every year.
 Everyone looks forward to it, everyone enjoys it, and it’s the time for optimism and brave new thoughts.
 Awards season is the same.
 It gets us out of the office, makes us all socialize with our peers and even befriend each other.
-If only we can figure out how to get the clients more involved we’ll be laughing.
+If only we can figure out how to get the clients more involved, we’ll be laughing.